 Conversion Optimization Simplified

 Our goal is to be the best resource for digital marketing concepts (such as conversion optimization).
 Let us know if we can improve this guide in your comments at the bottom of the page.
-Just like Google, we are always looking to evolve and adapt as the digital world becomes more user-friendly and intuitive.

 There are two main ways of improving and optimizing your conversion:

-Converting website visitors into leads.
+- Converting website visitors into leads.

-Converting leads into customers.
+- Converting leads into customers.